Rafael Nadal career statistics: Singles

 + Did not participate in the 2008 Davis Cup Final.

-1 Held as Hamburg Masters (clay) until 2008, Madrid Masters (clay) 2009–present.
+1 Held as Hamburg Masters (clay) until 2008, Madrid Masters (clay) since 2009.

-2 Held as Stuttgart Masters (indoor hardcourt) in 2001, Madrid Masters (indoor hardcourt) from 2002 to 2008, Shanghai Masters (outdoor hardcourt) 2009–present.
+2 Held as Stuttgart Masters (indoor hardcourt) in 2001, Madrid Masters (indoor hardcourt) from 2002 to 2008, Shanghai Masters (outdoor hardcourt) since 2009.

 3 Including appearances in Grand Slam and ATP World Tour main draw matches and in Summer Olympics.

 4 Including matches in Grand Slam, in ATP Tour, in Summer Olympics, in Davis Cup, Laver Cup, ATP Cup and the United Cup.

 5 Postponed to 2021 due to the coronavirus pandemic.

 Doubles

-1 Held as Hamburg Masters (clay) until 2008, Madrid Open (clay) 2009–present.

-2 Held as Madrid Masters (indoor hardcourt) from 2002 to 2008, Shanghai Masters (outdoor hardcourt) 2009–present.
+1 Held as Madrid Masters (indoor hardcourt) from 2002 to 2008, Shanghai Masters (outdoor hardcourt) since 2009.

-Grand Slam tournaments
+Grand Slam tournament finals

-Nadal's 22 Grand Slam singles titles place him tied 1st in the men's all-time rankings, along with Djokovic.
-His 30 Grand Slam singles finals place him 3rd in the men's all-time rankings, behind Djokovic's 33 and Federer's 31 finals, respectively.
+Nadal's 22 Grand Slam singles titles place him second in the men's all-time rankings, behind Djokovic's 24 titles.
+His 30 Grand Slam singles finals place him 3rd in the men's all-time rankings, behind Djokovic's 37 and Federer's 31 finals, respectively.
 He has won 14 French Open titles, an all-time record at any tournament.
 He is the youngest player in the Open Era to win all four majors (24 years old).